A local test for global extrema in the dispersion relation of a periodic graph: Introduction

 \section{Introduction}

 Wave propagation through periodic media is usually studied using the Floquet--Bloch transform (\cite{AshcroftMermin_solid,Kuc_bams16}), which reduces a periodic eigenvalue problem over an infinite domain to a parametric family of eigenvalue problems over a compact domain.
 In the tight-binding approximation often used in physical applications, the wave dynamics is described mathematically in terms of a periodic self-adjoint operator $H$ acting on $\ell^2(\Gamma)$, where $\Gamma$ is a $\mathbb{Z}^d$-periodic graph (see examples in Figure~\ref{fig:more_lattices}) and $d$ is the dimension of the underlying space.
-The Floquet--Bloch transform introduces $d$ parameters $\alpha=(\alpha_1,\ldots,\alpha_d)$, called \emph{quasimomenta}, which take their values in the torus $\TT^d$, called the \emph{Brillouin zone}.
-The transformed operator $T(\alpha)$ is an $N\times N$ matrix that depends smoothly on $\alpha$, where $N$ is the number of vertices in a fundamental domain for $\Gamma$.
+The Floquet--Bloch transform introduces $d$ parameters $\alpha=(\alpha_1,\ldots,\alpha_d)$, called \emph{quasimomenta}, which take their values in the torus $\TT^d := \RR^d / (2\pi\ZZ)^d$, called the \emph{Brillouin zone}.
+The transformed operator $T(\alpha)$ is an $N\times N$ Hermitian matrix function that depends smoothly on $\alpha$; here $N$ is the number of vertices in a fundamental domain for $\Gamma$.
 The graph of the eigenvalues of $T(\alpha)$, when thought of as a multi-valued function of $\alpha$, is called the \emph{dispersion relation}.
-Indexing the eigenvalues in increasing order, we refer to the graph of the the $n$-th eigenvalue, $\lambda_n(\cdot)$, as the \emph{$n$-th branch} of the dispersion relation.
+Indexing the eigenvalues in increasing order, we refer to the graph of the $n$-th eigenvalue, $\lambda_n(\cdot)$, as the \emph{$n$-th branch} of the dispersion relation.
 The range of $\lambda_n(\cdot)$ is called the \emph{$n$-th spectral band}.
-The union of the spectral bands is the spectrum of the periodic operator $H$ on $\ell^2(\Gamma)$, the set of wave energies at which the waves can propagate through the medium.
-The bands edges mark the boundary\footnote{Assuming the bands do not overlap; if the edges for each band are found, this can be easily verified.} between propagation and insulation, and are thus of central importance to understanding physical properties of the periodic material.
-Studying these has applications in condensed matter physics, where periodic tight-binding models of crystalline structure are very common; see \cite{AshcroftMermin_solid,ozawa2019topological} and references therein.
+The union of the spectral bands is the spectrum of the periodic operator $H$ on $\ell^2(\Gamma)$, the set of wave energies at which waves can propagate through the medium.
+The band edges mark the boundary\footnote{Assuming the bands do not overlap; if the edges for each band are found, this can be easily verified.} between propagation and insulation, and are thus of central importance to understanding physical properties of the periodic material, see \cite{AshcroftMermin_solid,ozawa2019topological,Kol_etal20} and references therein.